 2021 LABA FELLOWS

-Meet the 2021 LABA Fellows who will be exploring the theme CHOSE-N:
+Meet the 2021 LABA NEW YORK Fellows who will be exploring the theme CHOSE-N:

 Sivan Battat (she/they) is an Iraqi-Jewish artist & community organizer, focused on new play and musical development and Arab-Jewish cultural organizing.
 Sivan’s work is across genres – in the theatre, in community, in ritual celebration, and beyond.
 Sivan works to bridge justice work and cultural work, bringing the power of performance & story to our movements, and the vision of movement work to our theaters.